-Manufacturing Process
+Manufacturing Process and Distributed Manufacturing Presence

 Our modules combine our leading-edge CdTe technology with the manufacturing excellence and quality control that comes from being the world's most experienced producer of thin film PV solar modules.
-With more than 50 $GW{DC}$ of modules sold worldwide, we have a demonstrated history of manufacturing success and innovation.
-Our global manufacturing footprint includes facilities in the United States, Malaysia, and Vietnam.
-We are in the process of expanding our manufacturing capacity by approximately 11 $GW{DC}$ , including the construction of our third manufacturing facility in the United States, which commenced commercial production of modules in early 2023; our first manufacturing facility in India, which is expected to commence operations in the second half of 2023; our fourth manufacturing facility in the United States, which is expected to commence operations in late 2024; and the expansion of our manufacturing footprint at our existing facilities in Ohio.
-Our newest factory in the United States began producing and our newest factory in India is expected to produce our next generation Series 7 modules, which combine our thin film CdTe technology with a larger form factor and an innovative steel back rail mounting structure that reduces module installation time.
+With more than 60 GW of modules sold worldwide, we have a demonstrated history of manufacturing success and innovation.
+Our global manufacturing footprint includes facilities in the United States, Malaysia, Vietnam, and India.
+During 2023, we commenced production of our Series 7^{TM} ("Series 7") modules at our third manufacturing facility in Ohio and our first manufacturing facility in India, which combine our thin film CdTe technology with a larger form factor and an innovative steel back rail mounting structure that reduces module installation time.
+Additionally, we are in the process of expanding our manufacturing capacity by approximately 8 GW, including the construction of our fourth U.S. manufacturing facility in Louisiana, which is expected to commence operations in the second half of 2024; our fifth U.S. manufacturing facility in Louisiana, which is expected to commence operations in late 2025; and the expansion of our manufacturing footprint at our existing facilities in Ohio, which is expected to be completed in the first half of 2024.

 Our modules are manufactured in a high-throughput, automated environment that integrates all manufacturing steps into a continuous flow process.
-Such process eliminates the multiple supply chain operators and resource-intensive batch processing steps that are used to produce crystalline silicon modules, which typically occur over several days and across multiple factories.
+This process eliminates the multiple supply chain operators and resource-intensive batch processing steps that are used to produce crystalline silicon modules, which typically occur over several days and across multiple factories.
 At the outset of our module production, a sheet of glass enters the production line and in a matter of hours is transformed into a completed module ready for shipment.

 This proprietary production process includes the following three stages: (i) the deposition stage, (ii) the cell definition and treatment stage, and (iii) the assembly and test stage.
 In the deposition stage, panels of transparent oxide-coated glass are robotically loaded onto the production line where they are cleaned, laser-mark identified with a serial number, heated, and coated with thin layers of CdTe and other semiconductor materials using our vapor transport deposition technology, after which the semiconductor-coated plates are cooled rapidly to increase glass strength.
 In the cell definition and treatment stage, we use high-speed lasers to transform the large continuous semiconductor coating on the glass plate into a series of interconnected cells that deliver the desired current and voltage output.
-In this stage, we also treat the semiconductor film using certain chemistries and processes to improve the device's performance and apply a metal sputtered back contact.
+In this stage, we also treat the semiconductor film using certain chemistries and processes to improve the device's performance and apply a back contact.
 In the assembly and test stage, we apply busbars, inter-layer material, and a rear glass cover sheet that is laminated to encapsulate the device.
 We then apply anti-reflective coating material to the substrate glass to further improve the module's performance by increasing its ability to absorb sunlight.
 Finally, junction boxes, termination wires, and a frame are applied to complete the module assembly.